philgzl/dsp-primer/README.md

 * *But the magnitude (y-axis) does not match!*
     * There are different ways of normalizing the FFT and the STFT which are not always documented.
 Here the STFT implementation of `scipy` evidently applies a normalization whereas `np.fft.fft` does not.
 There is also windowing coming into play here which I didn't cover.
 Ultimately this does not matter so much as the most important is the location of the peaks and their relative difference.
 * *How do I chose the length of the frame/window (`nperseg` option)?*
     * This is up to you.
 A shorter frame size will give you a better time resolution, but a worse frequency resolution.
 Conversely a longer frame gives a worse time resolution, but a better frequency resolution.
 However the FFT is the fastest for signal lengths equal to a power of 2.
-So common frame sizes for audio analysis are 256, 512, 1024, 2048  and 4096, depending on the sampling rate.
+So common frame sizes for audio analysis are e.g. 256, 512, 1024, 2048 or 4096, depending on the sampling rate.
 For other applications with different sampling rates, frame sizes must be adapted consequently.

 # Filters